And why the empire will never strike back

 In fact, many problems of the world and even in our country are related to lack of leadership.
 And it is not only leadership at the echelons of power, but across the organisations.

-We see so many organisations fail to grow and fulfil its potential because its middle management fail to be great managers.
+We see so many organisations faced with constraints and failing to grow and fulfil their potential because the middle management fail to be great managers.
 Great leaders and managers are needed at every organisational level.
 It is very hard work to develop and grow leaders at each level.